Prototype theory: Overview and terminology

 The term prototype, as defined in psychologist Eleanor Rosch's study "Natural Categories", was initially defined as denoting a stimulus, which takes a salient position in the formation of a category, due to the fact that it is the first stimulus to be associated with that category.
 Rosch later defined it as the most central member of a category.

 Rosch and others developed prototype theory as a response to, and radical departure from, the classical theory of concepts, which defines concepts by necessary and sufficient conditions.
 Necessary conditions refers to the set of features every instance of a concept must present, and sufficient conditions are those that no other entity possesses.
 Rather than defining concepts by features, the prototype theory defines categories based on either a specific artifact of that category or by a set of entities within the category that represent a prototypical member.
 The prototype of a category can be understood in lay terms by the object or member of a class most often associated with that class.
 The prototype is the center of the class, with all other members moving progressively further from the prototype, which leads to the gradation of categories.
 Every member of the class is not equally central in human cognition.
 As in the example of furniture above, couch is more central than wardrobe.
 Contrary to the classical view, prototypes and gradations lead to an understanding of category membership not as an all-or-nothing approach, but as more of a web of interlocking categories which overlap.

+Further development of prototype theory by psychologist James Hampton, and others replaced the notion of prototypes being the most typical exemplar, with the proposal that a prototype is a bundle of correlated features.
+These features may or may not be true of all members of the class (necessary or defining features), but they will all be associated with being a typical member or the class.
+By this means, two aspects of concept structure can be explained.
+Some exemplars are more typical of a category than others, because they are a better fit to the concept prototype, having more of the features.
+Importantly, Hampton's prototype model explains the vagueness that can occur at the boundary of conceptual categories.
+While some may think of pictures, telephones or cookers as atypical furniture, others will say they are not furniture at all.
+Membership of a category can be a matter of degree, and the same features that give rise to typicality structure are also responsible for graded degrees of category membership.

 In Cognitive linguistics it has been argued that linguistic categories also have a prototype structure, like categories of common words in a language.